slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### On forgiveness

 <!--
 - Good kids who do one thing wrong were punished worse than Kids who were always acting up.
-Infact recently 'good behaviour' from problem kids is rewarded, but nothing for the kids who aren't a problem.
+In fact recently 'good behaviour' from problem kids is rewarded, but nothing for the kids who aren't a problem.
 Sums up society in a way.
 -->

 > *"The only way out of the labyrinth of suffering is to forgive."